-If you are interested in learning more about Scouting, please contact or visit one of the Cub Scout Packs, Scouts BSA Troops, Venturing Crews, Ships or Exploring Posts in our community at Scout Me In.
+If you are interested in learning more about Scouting, please contact or visit any one of 42 Units made up of Cub Scout Packs, Scouts BSA Troops, Venturing Crews, Ships or Exploring Posts in our community at BeAScout.org.

 Order of the Arrow Mission

 The mission of the Order of the Arrow is to fulfill its purpose as an integral part of the BSA through positive youth leadership under the guidance of selected capable adults.

 Mox Kar-Po (Kitsap Peninsula) meets the 2nd Wednesday of the month.